How to Apply

-View Passport and Visa information plus other helpful trip preparation information on our Tri-S page.
+View Passport and Visa information plus other helpful trip preparation information.

 What is an International Student Identity Card (ISIC)?

 Requirements and recommendations vary by destination.
-Information for your particular destination will be given during a group meeting.
-In general, you are responsible for your own health and for all medical costs.
+You are responsible for your own health and for all medical costs.
 Remember to consult your personal physician to see if he/she recommends any immunizations prior to your departure.
 Check with your health insurance carrier to verify they will cover you while you are traveling outside the USA.
-Carry your family’s hospitalization card with account number and bring with you emergency funds since you are personally responsible for medical expenses incurred.
+Carry your health insurance card with the account number and bring with you emergency funds since you are personally responsible for medical expenses incurred.
 If you use medication, be sure to carry it in the original container with you on the plane, as well as a copy of your physician’s prescription.
 You may wish to carry medicine to treat common traveler’s maladies.